kopia/kopia/site/content/docs/Best Backup App/_index.md

 ### Kopia vs Acronis

 > This comparison is based on Acronis Cyber Protect Home and Acronis True Image.
-Acronis' business-focused products may have other features.
+Acronis' other products may have other features.
 > Kopia and Acronis are not necessarily "competitors."
 Kopia focuses on allowing you to backup/restore important files/directories.
 Acronis is an image backup program that can do something Kopia cannot: backup/restore your whole machine.

 |                                                 |  Kopia  |  Acronis  |